-35 U.S.C.
-102(e) Reference Date Is the Filing Date Not Date of Inventor's Conception or Reduction to Practice erence is not prior art under 35 U.S.C.
+If a reference available under 35 U.S.C.
+102(e) discloses, but does not claim the subject matter of the claims being examined or an obvious variant, the reference is not prior art under 35 U.S.C.
 102(g).
 Furthermore, the reference does not qualify as "prior art" under 35 U.S.C.
-102\\ as of a date earlier than its filing date based upon any prior inventive activity that is disclosed in the U.S. patent or U.S. patent application publication >in the absence of evidence that the subject matter was actually reduced to practice in this country on an earlier date<.
+102 as of a date earlier than its filing date based upon any prior inventive activity that is disclosed in the U.S. patent or U.S. patent application publication in the absence of evidence that the subject matter was actually reduced to practice in this country on an earlier date.
 See MPEP § 2138.
 When the cases are not in interference, the effective date of the reference as prior art is its filing date in the United States (which will include certain international filing dates), as stated in 35 U.S.C.
 102(e).
-See MPEP § 706.02(a).
+See MPEP \S 706.02(a).
 The date that the prior art subject matter was conceived or reduced to practice is of no importance when 35 U.S.C.
 102(g) is not at issue.
 Sun Studs, Inc. v.
 ATA Equip.
-Leasing, Inc., 872 F.2d 978, 983, 10 USPO2d 1338, 1342 (Fed.
+Leasing, Inc., 872 F.2d 978, 983, 10 USPQ2d 1338, 1342 (Fed.
 Cir.
 1989) (The defendant sought to invalidate patents issued to Mason and Sohn assigned to Sun Studs.
 The earliest of these patents issued in June 1973.
 A U.S. patent to Mouat was found which issued in March 1976 and which disclosed the invention of Mason and Sohn.
 While the patent to Mouat issued after the Mason and Sohn patents, it was filed 7 months earlier than the earliest of the Mason and Sohn patents.
 Sun Studs submitted affidavits showing conception in 1969 and diligence to the constructive reduction to practice and therefore antedated the patent to Mouat.
 The defendant sought to show that Mouat conceived the invention in 1966.
 The court held that conception of the subject matter of the reference only becomes an issue when the claims of the conflicting patents cover inventions which are the same or obvious over one another.
 When 35 U.S.C.
 102(e) applies but not 35 U.S.C.
 102(g), the filing date of the prior art patent is the earliest date that can be used to reject or invalidate claims.).